What is the best crate for a husky?

 Ideal for storing in small places and carrying.
-Folds down to under 8 inches in briefcase form in less than a minute.
+Folds down to under 8 inches in briefcase form in less than a minute (crate shown above).

 Most commonly used as a crate for flying and overnight trips, especially for sport and show dogs.
 Accessories for the Collapsible crate are specifically designed for airline compliance.
 Grooming attachments, wheel carts, and door guards can be used with this crate too.
 Includes front and back door options.

-Collapsible crate sizes for husky breeds range from sizes 400 up to 700.
+Collapsible crate sizes for husky breeds range from the 34-inch up to 48-inch.

 The Stationary crate:

-Stationary crate sizes for husky breeds range from 400 up to 700.
+Stationary crate sizes for husky breeds range from the 34-inch up to 48-inch.

 The Side Door Stationary crate:

-The only difference between this crate and our standard Stationary crate is the convenient side door access.
+The only difference between this crate and our standard Stationary crate is the convenient side door access (crate shown above).
 This is the only crate model with a front, back and side door option (up to 3 doors!)
 The Side Door crate is most commonly used as a permanent dog transport crate in SUVs and trucks.

-Side Door crate sizes for husky breeds range from 400 up to 600.
+Side Door crate sizes for husky breeds range from the 34-inch size up to 42-inch.

 The High Anxiety crate:

-High Anxiety crate sizes for husky breeds range from 400 up to 700.
+High Anxiety crate sizes for husky breeds range from 34-inch up to 48-inch.
 It's important not to choose a size that will be too roomy for your dog in this crate.
 We suggest picking a size closest to your dog's measurements.